Parallel training with Kubeflow MIG

 About this scenario

-- Building a distributed training environment with the Training Operator in Kubeflow
+- Set up distributed training using Training Operator in Kubeflow

-- Training a prediction model using the Fashion MNIST dataset
+- Train a prediction model using the Fashion MNIST dataset

 Supported tools